-However, should your nazaar bead crack or break, unlike the 7 years of bad luck associated with cracking a mirror, it means that the bead has done its job and warded off some invisible evil or bad luck that was heading your way.
+Don’t worry if your nazaar bead cracks or breaks.
+Unlike the 7 years of bad luck associated with cracking a mirror, it means that the bead has done its job and warded off some invisible evil or bad luck that was heading your way.
 Then all you have to do is buy a replacement bead to continue to live in peace and harmony.
 A neat marketing ploy!

 We discovered a shop called Pasabache.
 The shop sells both ‘life’ products, i.e. everyday kitchen wear and also boutique items – which include a selection of covetable, beautiful, fragile and more expensive Turkish glass wear and ceramic (including high-end giant Nazaar beads).
 As we entered the artfully lit boutique display area, Pickle looked around and gleefully yelled: “Ikea Mummy”.
 I gave him the evil eye* and we left very quickly.

 * In modern English giving somebody the evil eye just means glaring at somebody, not cursing them.
 Just to be absolutely clear, I did not put a curse on Pickle, I was just embarrased and gave him a cross look.